 - Vibro-Acoustics Consortium

 Beyond these centers, faculty members and their students conduct research in specialized laboratories with focus areas in manufacturing, mechanics, systems and design, and thermal-fluid science.
+Admission fees waived for domestic students with a 3.5 GPA (Contact Hannah Tyler for a fee waiver).

 The Ph.D. degree is a research degree granted on the basis of broad knowledge of mechanical engineering and in-depth study in a specific area leading to a dissertation reflecting original work by the doctoral candidate.